jitsi/jitsi-meet-spot/README.md

 This is the mono-repo for Jitsi Meet's room integration, named Spot.

-spot-admin/ contains a mock server for testing integration between Spot and a backend service spot-client/ contains the Spot code plus its remote control spot-controller/ contains the iOS and Android application for the Spot-Remote spot-electron/ contains the desktop application for displaying a Spot-TV spot-webdriver/ contains selenium webdriver tests for spot-client
+- spot-admin/ contains a mock server for testing integration between Spot and a backend service
+- spot-client/ contains the Spot-TV and Spot-Remote codebase.
+This is the main application folder.
+- spot-controller/ contains the iOS and Android application for the Spot-Remote.
+It shows the spot-client's remote in a webview.
+- spot-electron/ contains the desktop application for displaying a Spot-TV in an iframe.
+It has additional functionality on top of what the spot-client can provide.
+- spot-webdriver/ contains selenium webdriver tests for spot-client

 ## Known limitations